Thursday, May 5, 2011

 Disregarding the obvious holes in Diana Ross' '70's output, Ross' tenure at Motown is stuff of legend.
-Everyone knows of her rise as a Supreme during the '60's, but it was her work the following decade that intertwined dramatic, emotional, and pretty soul-pop threads to create a sonic tapestry familiar to many.
+Everyone knows of her rise as a Supreme during the '60's, but it was her work the following decade that intertwined dramatic, emotional soul-pop threads to create a sonic tapestry familiar to so many.
+The start of the '80's had begun with a bang, the monopolizing victory of diana (1980) proved she had done everything she could at Motown.
+Now, Ross was ready to fly and explore, proving once and for all that she was more than a thrall, romantic or otherwise, to Berry Gordy.

-Polygram, Casablanca, and Geffen all began to court Ross to join their ranks, but it was RCA Records who snared Ross with a $20 million price tag and promises of creative fulfillment.
-Diana Ross signed to RCA Records in 1981, the label, at various times during her stint there, would house Hall & Oates, the Eurythmics, and the Pointer Sisters.
-Diana Ross was another jewel added to their crown, and would remain there until 1987.
+Polygram, Casablanca, and Geffen all began to cajole Ross to join their ranks, but RCA Records snared Ross with a $20 million price tag and promises of creative fulfillment.
+She signed to RCA Records in 1981.
+The label at various times during her stint there housed Hall & Oates, the Eurythmics, and the Pointer Sisters.
+Another jewel to the RCA crown, she remained there until 1987.
+For some, the RCA period was seen as one of excess, recognized for indulging in Ross' garish pop fantasies.

 Ross gave an eloquent statement about her time at RCA Records in her 1993 memoir, Secrets of a Sparrow: